Skip to content

 cd ei23-docker/volumes/ei23/; sudo .venv/bin/python3 ei23-supervisor.py

-If there are error messages indicating that "Flask" is not working correctly or missing, the Python Virtual Environment was not installed correctly.
+If there are error messages such as "Flask" not working properly or missing, then the Python Virtual Environment was not installed correctly.
 Python has required a Virtual Environment (.venv) for extensions for some time now. externally-managed-environments

-This is also the reason why the MKDocs installation has not been functioning correctly for some time.
-I have fixed this issue with the Virtual Environment.
+This is also the reason why the MKDocs installation hasn't been working correctly for some time.
+I was able to fix this.

-On older or 32-bit systems, installing python3-venv may cause problems and prevent the new dashboard from starting.
-It is necessary to ensure that the python3-venv package is correctly installed:
+On older or 32-bit systems, installing python3-venv may cause problems and thus prevent the new dashboard from starting.
+It is necessary to install the python3-venv package correctly:

 sudo apt-get install python3-venv -y # (1)